wedevelopnl/silverstripe-installer/README.md

 Included in this installer;

 * SilverStripe 4
-* Docker environment with MariaDB/PHP-FPM/Nginx
+* Docker environment with MariaDB/PHP-FPM/Nginx/Mailhog
 * PHP CSFixer
 * PHPStan
 * PHPUnit
 * Some default silverstripe packages (like thewebmen/silverstripe-elemental-grid, thewebmen/silverstripe-menustructure.
-Check `composer.json` for a overview with all packages)
+Check `composer.json` for an overview with all packages)
 * Webpack
 * Bulma